amitsud/CPTAC/README.md

 Download the data and update the base_path variable in the script to point to your local data directory.

+The code in this repository supports data and results presented in Hahn et al. 2026, manuscript in preparation.

 This project is available for academic and research use.